stevehaigh/java-spring-example/README.md

 Exception handling is non-existant.
 In the case of an error you will either get a raw 4xx response or a response with some text suggesting that the URL you tried was not valid.

 If it works, you get back a plain JSON list of URIs found in the document, this list may be empty.

-It's the first Java code I've written in a while...
-Spring Boot seems nice, with a bit more time the testing might be better but I don't really know the ins and outs of Mockito.